How to Monitor and Respond to Online Reviews

 However, there are plenty of research-backed reasons why online reviews are such an important element of your brand and marketing.

-Year-on-year, our own Online Consumer Review Survey shows the store consumers put in reviews is creeping up.
-In our 2018 survey, 91% of 18-34 year-old consumers were found to trust online reviews as much as personal recommendations.
+Year-on-year, our own Local Consumer Review Survey shows the store consumers put in reviews is creeping up.
+In our 2019 report, 90% of consumers used the internet to find a local business in the last year, with 33% looking every day.
 That’s a pretty powerful sales tool right there.

 No matter if you agree with a review or not, the comments customers leave are a vital source of business intel.
 They give you feedback you may not otherwise have access to, with actionable suggestions on how products and services can be improved.